alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

 employers and self-employed workers, and from revenue earned on CPP investments.
 The CPP is not funded through general tax revenues.

+Canada Pension Plan contributions must be withheld from employees who:

+  1. CPP contributions must be withheld from employees who have reached the age of 18 but are under the age of 70.
+  2. CPP contributions must be withheld from employees who are in pensionable employment.

 Employment Insurance
 --------------------